-$ilde{\mathbb{A}}$ A thorough and complete preflight check is especially necessary after reassembly.
-Pay special attention to potential transport damage.
+A thorough and complete preflight check is especially necessary after reassembly.
 Thoroughly check all nuts and bolts, wire routing, sail fit, Mylar shape and overall symmetry of the wing before flight.

 3.7 Ground Handling

 The wing should only be moved when properly packed or, if necessary, when attached to the trike.